wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 - Equation Optimisation
 - Using extended maths operations

-# Following along to home
+# Following along at home

-The source code for what I describe here can be found at [a repository](https://github.com/wilvk/gas-asm-fib) I have created that list all the examples described.
+The source code for what I describe here can be found in [a repository](https://github.com/wilvk/gas-asm-fib) I have created that contains all the examples described.
 It also has shell scripts for:

 - Running the scripts in a Docker container with all the required tools installed (`docker-shell`)
 - Compiling the examples (`make-app`)